kyma-project/kyma/docs/04-operation-guides/troubleshooting/api-exposure/apix-10-api-rule-troubleshooting.md

 EOF
 ```

-You will get an instant error and APIRule resource won't be created:
+If the `trusted_issuer` URL is an unsecured HTTP URL, or the `trusted_issuer` URL is not valid, you get an instant error, and the APIRule resource is not created:

 ```
 The APIRule "httpbin" is invalid: spec.rules[0].accessStrategies[0].config.trusted_issuers[0]: Invalid value: "some-url": spec.rules[0].accessStrategies[0].config.trusted_issuers[0] in body should match '^(https://|file://).*$'